oks-erm/quiz-time/README.md

 ### As a **returning** and a **frequent user**

 - I want to have different questions without repetitions.
-- I want to have a choice of difficulty to progress.
+- I want to have a choice of difficulty to be able to progress.
 - I want to play multiple games.
-- I want to compare my results with other players.
+- I want to compare my results with other players to see how I am performing.
-- I want to read funny nicknames of other players and create my own.

 ### All users want to be able to access and comfortably view the website on mobile devices.